Michelle likes to write about humor, and the episodes in life that make us recognize the underlying humanity in all of us.

 Well, It’s kind of like a cross between tennis and badminton.

-Here's a sum up of the basics.
+Here's a summary of the basics.

-- You can think of pickleball as a low impact sport, in that the court size is only 22 feet by 18 feet.
+- You can think of pickleball as a low-impact sport, in that the court size is only 22 feet by 18 feet.
 It is also usually played doubles, so not much running is involved.

-- There is an area of 7 feet, that is marked by lines from the net to the 7 foot mark inside each side of the court, that is called the "kitchen," and is an important boundary for serving and hitting short shots.
+- There is an area of 7 feet, that is marked by lines from the net to the 7-foot mark inside each side of the court, that is called the "kitchen," and is an important boundary for serving and hitting short shots.